mrjacobbloom/pattern-matcher.js/README.md

   `PatternMatcher` function as well.
 - `Types.any` - Object representing any type.
 You'll probably want to use a supertype instead.
-- `Types.list(type, min=0, max=Infinity)` - Put
+- `Types.list(type, min=0, max=Infinity)` - Put this in any list of argument
-  this in any list of argument types, it means expect an array of that type of size min-max (inclusive)
+  types or in a pattern to match against, it means expect an array of that type of size min-max (inclusive)
 - `Types.or(type1, type2...)` (not implemented yet, use a supertype instead)